Skip to main content Go to home page

 PTA-Form-04

-This declaration is used to notify us of the liable party in relation to a chain of on-hire.
-Refer to Revenue Ruling PTA-027 for more information.
+This declaration is to be used to notify the SRO of the liable party in relation to a chain of on-hire.

 form iconPTA-Form-04 SmartForm